NFL contender kryptonite: Biggest weakness for each playoff team

 5. Seattle Seahawks (96.9 percent)

-Kryptonite: Passes to the left side of the field
+Kryptonite: passes to the left side of the field

 The Seahawks' secondary is one of the quiet success stories of the season.
 They shed the entirety of the Legion of Boom by the end of September, with Richard Sherman in San Francisco, Kam Chancellor forced into retirement, and Earl Thomas out for the year after breaking his leg.
 Seattle is starting modest free-agent addition Bradley McDougald and second-year safety Tedric Thompson at safety and running up second-year corner Shaquill Griffin and rookie fifth-round pick Tre Flowers at corner.

 On paper, this should be one of the worst secondaries in the league.
-Pete Carroll has a certain magic in working with secondaries, though; remember that once upon a time, while Thomas was a first-round pick, Sherman and Chancellor were fifth-rounders, and Byron Maxwell was a sixth-round pick.
+Pete Carroll has a certain magic in working with secondaries, though; remember that once upon a time, while Thomas was a first-round pick, Sherman and Chancellor were fifth-rounders and Byron Maxwell was a sixth-rounder.
 Carroll is a wizard with developing young defensive backs, and indeed, the young defensive backs surrounding the 28-year-old McDougald have developed nicely.

 If there is a weak spot, though, it's on the right side of the defense, where Flowers generally lines up.
 When you split the Seahawks' pass defense into sections, the Seahawks ranked second in the league in DVOA on throws between the hashes and a respectable 11th on passes to the right side of the field, heading into Week 14.
 On throws to the left side, though, Flowers and the Seahawks rank 29th.